Quantum optical classifier with superexponential speedup: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

+Image classification has been significantly fostered by the introduction of deep learning methods, which provide several algorithms that can learn and extract image features.
+Examples include feedforward neural networks, convolutional neural networks and vision transformers \citep{art:LeNet,art:AlexNet,art:ResNet,art:ViT}.
+The artificial neuron, also called perceptron \citep{art:Rosenblatt}, represents the fundamental unit of such architectures.
+In this model, encoded data are processed through a set of weighted trainable connections, by taking the scalar product between the input and the vector of weights.
+The output is further post-processed, including a bias and an activation function, which is usually non-linear \citep{book:Goodfellow}.
+Image classification implies a two-fold cost.
+Computational processing requires a number of operations that scales, at least, linearly in the image resolution.
+Similarly, the optical cost of image capturing undergoes the same scaling in the number of photons.

-Image classification has been significantly affected by the introduction of deep learning algorithms, providing several architectures that can learn and extract image features \citep{art:LeNet,art:AlexNet,art:ResNet,art:ViT}.
-The large number of parameters involved is motivating a consistent effort in reducing the cost of these methods, e.g. by leveraging all-optical implementations that bypass hardware usage \citep{art:Shastri,art:Lin,art:Zuo,art:Colburn,art:Li,art:Luo,art:McMahon}, or quantum mechanical effects that can provide a significant speedup in these computations \citep{art:Mangini,art:Tacchino,art:Cerezo1,art:Senokosov, art:Cerezo2}.
-Quantum optical neural networks harness the best of both worlds, i.e. deep learning capabilities from quantum optics \citep{art:Steinbrecher,art:Killoran,art:Sui,art:Stanev,art:Wood}.
+When combining multiple neurons, the large number of parameters involved motivates a consistent effort in reducing the cost of deep learning algorithms, e.g. by leveraging classical implementations that bypass hardware in an all-optical way \citep{art:Shastri,art:Lin,art:Zuo,art:Colburn,art:Li,art:Luo,art:McMahon}.
+Quantum mechanical effects, like superposition and entanglement, can provide a significant speedup in such tasks \citep{art:Mohseni,art:Cai}, e.g. by building quantum analogues of the perceptron \citep{art:Mangini,art:Tacchino,art:Mangini-Tacchino}, by employing variational methods \citep{art:Cerezo1,art:Cerezo2} or quantum-inspired approaches \citep{art:Senokosov}.
+Quantum optical neural networks harness the best of both worlds, i.e. deep learning capabilities from quantum optics \citep{art:Steinbrecher,art:Killoran,art:Bartkiewicz,art:Sui,art:AonanZhang,art:Stanev,art:Wood}.

+In this paper, we introduce a quantum optical setup to classify objects without reconstructing their images.
+Our approach relies on the Hong-Ou-Mandel effect, for which the probability that two photons exit a beam splitter in different modes, depends on their distinguishability \citep{art:Mandel,art:Garcia-Escartin,art:Sadana,art:Hiekkamaki}.
+In our implementation, an input object is targeted by a single-photon source, and eventually followed by an arbitrary lens system.
+The single-photon state interferes with another one, which encodes a set of trainable parameters, e.g. through a spatial light modulator.
+After the Hong-Ou-Mandel interferometer, the photons are collected by two bucket detectors without spatial sensitivity, one for each output mode.
+Classification occurs by measuring the rate of two-photon coincidences at the output (see \cref{fig:Setup}).